TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. versionchanged:: 3.7
     :class:`Generic` no longer has a custom metaclass.

-A user-defined generic class can have ABCs as base classes without a metaclass conflict.
+A user-defined generic kundi can have ABCs as base classes without a metaclass conflict.
 Generic metaclasses are not supported.
 The outcome of parameterizing generics is cached, and most types in the typing module are hashable and comparable for equality.